japila-books/spark-sql-internals/docs/logical-operators/JoinEstimation.md

 `JoinEstimation` is <<creating-instance, created>> exclusively for `BasicStatsPlanVisitor` to [estimate statistics of a Join logical operator](BasicStatsPlanVisitor.md#visitJoin).

-NOTE: `BasicStatsPlanVisitor` is used only when spark-sql-cost-based-optimization.md#spark.sql.cbo.enabled[cost-based optimization is enabled].

 [[creating-instance]]
 [[join]]
 `JoinEstimation` takes a Join.md[Join] logical operator when created.